-This projector product includes the open source software program "openssl" which applies the terms and conditions provided by owner of the copyright to the "openssl".
+This projector product includes the open source software program "lighttpd" which applies the terms and conditions provided by owner of the copyright to the "lighttpd".

-The "openssl" are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+The "lighttpd" are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

-List of openssl programs
+List of lighttpd programs

-openssl-1.0.0d
+• lighttpd-1.4.35

-License terms of conditions of each program which are provided by owner of the copyright to the "openssl" are as follows.
+License terms of conditions of each program which are provided by owner of the copyright to the "lighttpd" are as follows.